ikkez/f3-cortex/readme.md

 ## Relations

-With Cortex you can create associations between multiple Models.
+With Cortex you can create associations between multiple models.
 By linking them together, you can create all common relationships you need for smart and easy persistence.

 ### Setup the linkage